jbcodeforce/shift_left_utils/docs/recipes.md

 shift_left table --help
 ```

-* The goal of this tool is to create a folder structure to start migrating SQL manually:
+* Create a new table folder structure to start writing SQL statements using basic templates: (see the [command description](./command.md/#table-init)).
+There are two mandatory arguments: the table name and the folder to write the new table structure to.
+Be sure to following table name naming convention.

 ```sh
 shift_left table init fct_user $PIPELINES/facts/p1
 ```

-???- info "Output"
+???- example "Output example"
     ```
+    facts
         └── p1
             └── fct_user
                 ├── Makefile